 In Search of the Origins of Financial Fluctuations: The Inelastic Markets Hypothesis

 We develop a framework to theoretically and empirically analyze the fluctuations of the aggregate stock market.
-Households allocate capital to institutions, which are fairly constrained, for example operating with a mandate to maintain a fixed equity share or with moderate scope for variation.
-As a result, the price elasticity of demand of the aggregate stock market is small, so flows in and out of the stock market have large impacts on prices.
+Households allocate capital to institutions, which are fairly constrained, for example operating with a mandate to maintain a fixed equity share or with moderate scope for variation in response to changing market conditions.
+As a result, the price elasticity of demand of the aggregate stock market is small, and flows in and out of the stock market have large impacts on prices.

 Suggested Citation: Suggested Citation